okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/android/signout.md

-### Okta Java Authentication SDK authentication flow
+### Okta Authentication SDK authentication flow for basic sign-out

 The sign-out flow for a Classic Engine Java Auth SDK app typically involves deleting any persistent session storage and redirecting the user to a sign-out page.

-### Upgrade to the Okta Java Identity Engine SDK authentication flow
+### Okta Identity Engine SDK authentication flow for basic sign-out

 The Identity Engine Java SDK contains a revoke option in the wrapper client to revoke the access token in Okta.